tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Interpretation of nonlinear relationships between process variables by use of random forests

 ### Local Explanations:
-* "Why Should I Trust You?": Explaining the Predictions of Any Classifier
+* "Why Should I Trust You?": Explaining the Predictions of Any Classifier ***(Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
+2016.)***
 	- [Paper Link](https://arxiv.org/pdf/1602.04938.pdf)
 	- [Source code](https://github.com/marcotcr/lime)
-* Anchors: High-Precision Model-Agnostic Explanations (2018)
+* Anchors: High-Precision Model-Agnostic Explanations ***(Thirty-Second AAAI Conference on Artificial Intelligence.
+2018.)***
 	- [Paper Link](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16982/15850)
 * Explaining Predictions from Tree-based Boosting Ensembles (2019)
-* Improving the Quality of Explanations with Local Embedding Perturbations
+* Improving the Quality of Explanations with Local Embedding Perturbations ***(Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
+2019.)***

 ### Example-based explantions
 * COUNTERFACTUAL EXPLANATIONS WITHOUT OPENING THE BLACK BOX: AUTOMATED DECISIONS AND THE GDPR